yonahforst/node-challenge-chat-server/README.md

 #### Enabling CORS on the Express app

 You'll have to install and enable CORS on your server in order to allow your JSON to be loaded from a different server than your React app has been loaded from.

-(Your react app has probably been loaded from the `netlify.com` domain and your server is at `glitch.me`).

-On your express project on glitch, edit your `package.json` to add a dependency for the latest version of cors (e.g. `"cors": "^2.8.5"`)

 Then in your `server.js` add...